 Most of the digital audio files that we stream/play today are compressed to such an extent that it really makes no difference in terms of sound quality whether you choose wireless or non-wireless.
 You have to be a sound specialist, and play music in very, very high quality, to decide that the sound quality is the crucial point in choosing wireless or non-wireless.

-Battery charging: Wireless headphones have the disadvantage that they have a limited battery lifetime why they need to be recharged frequently.
+Battery charging: Wireless headphones have the disadvantage that they have a limited battery lifetime so they need to be recharged frequently.
 Wired Headphones never have to be recharged and are therefore always ready to use.

 Different types of Headphones: In-Ear, On-Ear, Over-Ear, and Open Ear

 When You’re looking for new headphones for running you must find a pair that is designed for running/sports.
 Since these models have an optimized fit that makes them sit where they have to fit in and they are typically made of materials that can withstand sweat, rain, snow, etc.

 Below I have made a pros and cons of different types of headphones.

 In-ear headphones also called “earphones” or “earbuds”, are small headphones that are placed inside the ear, they fit into the ears.
 They are the most common for sports, and most people already own a pair of these since they are often standard segments following the package when you buy smartphones today.

 If you wear glasses, in-ear headphones are the best, as both on-ear and over-ear headphones fit very poorly in combination with glasses.
 Another advantage is that during the cold season you can easily wear a cap or headband on the outside.